St. Louis Park, Minnesota: Early developments

-The 1860s village that became St. Louis Park was originally known as Elmwood, which today is a neighborhood inside the city.
-In August 1886, 31 people signed a petition asking county commissioners to incorporate the Village of St. Louis Park.
-The petition was officially registered on November 19, 1886.

 The name "St. Louis Park" was derived from the Minneapolis and St. Louis Railway that ran through the area; the word "Park" was added to avoid confusion with St. Louis, Missouri.
+The settlement was incorporated as a village in 1886, and from 1887 to 1890, its post office was called "Elmwood".

 In 1892, lumber baron Thomas Barlow Walker and a group of wealthy Minneapolis industrialists incorporated the Minneapolis Land and Investment Company to focus industrial development in Minneapolis.
 Walker's company also began developing St. Louis Park for industrial, commercial and residential use.

 Generally, development progressed outward from the original village center at the intersection of the Minneapolis and St. Louis Railway with Wooddale Avenue.
 But Minneapolis soon expanded as far west as France Avenue, and its boundary may have continued to move westward had it not been for St. Louis Park's 1886 incorporation.

 By 1893, St. Louis Park's downtown, then located along Broadway (current-day Walker Street) near Lake Street, had three hotels and several fraternal meeting halls, and many newly arrived companies surrounded downtown.
 Around 1890, the village had more than 600 industrial jobs, mostly associated with agriculture implement manufacturing at the massive Moline Plow Company factory once located just south of downtown.

 The financial panic of 1893 altered developers' plans and put a damper on the village's growth.
 Walker left St. Louis Park to pursue other business ventures.

 In 1899, St. Louis Park became the home to the Peavey–Haglin Experimental Concrete Grain Elevator, the world's first concrete, tubular grain elevator, which provided an alternative to combustible wooden elevators.
 Despite being nicknamed "Peavey's Folly" and dire predictions that the elevator would burst like a balloon when the grain was drawn off, the experiment worked and concrete elevators have been used ever since.